 - Multidisciplinary courses – with numerous courses on offer, be it in finance, accounts, hospitality, marketing or management, this enables student to better select from a range of options to tailor the degree programme best suited for them.

-- Global and regional trends – degrees and course content are regularly reviewed and updated with current business trends and technologies, which have recently included for example advances in big data, data analytics, corporate social responsibility and green finance.
+- Global and regional trends – degrees and course content are regularly reviewed and updated with current business trends and technologies, which have recently included for example advances in big data, data analytics, corporate social responsibility, and green finance.

-- Course content with high industry engagement and partnership at the centre – course content will include various industry links such as industry speakers, site inspections, industry presentations.
+- Course content with high industry engagement and partnership at the centre – course content will include various industry links such as industry speakers, site inspections, and industry presentations.
 Our regular discussions with industry ensure that curriculum is updated to present students with real-life case studies and challenges.

 - Accreditation alignment – our curricula updates, learning outcomes, and subsequent student experience are all linked to our numerous global and regional recognitions and accreditations, both at faculty and course level.